Litmus – for Schools

 Frame of mind

-Respondents choose one of four statements that best describe their current career plans.
-We provide an explanatory statement, each of which can be summarised as:
+Respondents chose one of four statements that best described their current career plans.
+We provided an explanatory statement, each of which can be summarised as:

 • Postponing